dnsdave/linux/README.md

 # linux
-Scripts for use on Linux distros, especially Ubuntu (16.04 LTS) and CentOS (7)
+Scripts for use on Linux distros, primarily Ubuntu (16.04 LTS) and CentOS (7).